auth0/docs/articles/tokens/guides/access-token/use-access-tokens.md

 1. Check the Application permissions (<dfn data-key="scope">scopes</dfn>)

 ::: note
-For a more detailed description of the process of verifying Access Tokens, please refer to [Verify Access Tokens](/api-auth/tutorials/verify-access-token).
+For a more detailed description of the process of verifying Access Tokens, please refer to [Validate an Access Token](/tokens/guides/access-token/validate-access-token).
 :::

 If any of these checks fail, the token is invalid and the request should be rejected.